mretzak/workshop/WORKSHOP_CHALLENGES.md

 3. Examine the Rails console logs:
     - You should see fewer individual N+1 queries for `users` and `tags` associated with each post.
 Ideally, they are fetched in one or two additional queries by Rails' eager loading mechanism when the posts themselves are loaded.
     - You should still see the `CommentsByPostLoader` (or similar) being invoked and batching queries if you request comments.
-4. Compare this to a version of the query that relies purely on DataLoaders for all associations, or one that has no N+1 protection, to see the difference in query patterns.
+4. Compare this to a version of the query that relies purely on Batch Loaders for all associations, or one that has no N+1 protection, to see the difference in query patterns.

 ---